muthiahsm/auto_song_download/README.txt

 https://sites.google.com/a/chromium.org/chromedriver/downloads

-this will be a zip file.
-Once downloaded extract the file in the local file system and mention the path config.py
+this is a zip file.
+Once downloaded extract the file in the local file system and mention the path in "config.py"

 step 4: